OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-31.md

 All the gold of the offering that they offered to the Lord, from the commanders of thousands and commanders of hundreds, weighed 16,750 shekels.

 ## Numbers 31:53
-Each soldier had taken plunder for himself.
+Each soldier had taken his own share of plunder.

 ## Numbers 31:54
 Moses and Eleazar the priest accepted the gold from the commanders of thousands and of hundreds and brought it to the tent of meeting as a memorial for the Israelites before the Lord.